• Skip to main content

 The Bootleg Cocktail originates in Minnesota’s Twin Cities from the prohibition period when alcohol was off limits.
 The ingredients in this cocktail were meant to mask the booze!
 Proceed with caution!

-There isn’t any hard documentation, but the word on the street is that Minneapolis area country clubs are specifically where this drink originated.
+There isn’t any hard documentation, but the word on the street is that this drink originated in Minneapolis area country clubs.

 How To Make a Bootleg Cocktail